loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-merge/README.md

 # Kafka Streams Merge

-This module demonstrates:
+This module demonstrates the following:

-- The use of the Kafka Streams DSL: `merge()`, `peek()`.
+- The usage of the Kafka Streams DSL, including `merge()` and `peek()`.
-- The use of unit tests with Topology Test Driver.
+- Unit testing using the Topology Test Driver.

-This module does:
+In this module, records of type `<String, KafkaPerson>` are streamed from two topics named `PERSON_TOPIC` and `PERSON_TOPIC_TWO`.

-- Stream records of type <String,KafkaPerson> from topics named PERSON_TOPIC and PERSON_TOPIC_TWO.
+The following tasks are performed:

-- Merge the two streams.
+1. Merge the two streams into a single stream.
-- Write the merged stream into a new topic named PERSON_MERGE_TOPIC.
+2. Write the merged stream to a new topic named `PERSON_MERGE_TOPIC`.

 ![topology.png](topology.png)